Weighing Milky Way Satellites with LISA: Results

 We now examine the sensitivity of our mass measurement to the assumed SFH.
-If we re-analyse the same example ``incorectly'' using the exponential SFH model we obtain $M_\star^{\rm est} = 14.8_{-6.0}^{+9.3 } \times 10^7\,$M$_\odot$, which over-estimates the satellite's mass by $\sim1.8\sigma$.
+If we re-analyse the same example `incorrectly' using the exponential SFH model we obtain $M_\star^{\rm est} = 14.8_{-6.0}^{+9.3 } \times 10^7\,$M$_\odot$, which over-estimates the satellite's mass by $\sim1.8\sigma$.
 The single burst model yields a more precise measurement of $M_\star^{\rm est} = 6.3_{-2.9}^{+5.6} \times 10^7\,$M$_\odot$.
 This behaviour can be understood with the aid of Fig.~\ref{fig:N_vs_age} which shows the number of LISA detections for the test satellite predicted by the three SFH models as a function of time.
 The constant SFH model is consistent with the observed number of sources (Poissonian error $9 \pm \sqrt{9}$) for all times.
 The exponential model predicts fewer sources leading to an overestimate of the mass as a compensation.
-Because no new binaries are formed at $\tau>0$, the single burst SHF model is shaped by binary evolution with the peaks corresponding to the typical timescales required for DWDs of different masses to enter the LISA band (e.g. the first peak rises from more massive but short-lived carbon-oxygen white dwarfs binaries; cf. Fig.~1 of \citet{kor20}).
+Because no new binaries are formed at $\tau>0$, the single burst SFH model is shaped by binary evolution with the peaks corresponding to the typical timescales required for DWDs of different masses to enter the LISA band (e.g. the first peak rises from more massive but short-lived carbon-oxygen white dwarfs binaries; cf. Fig.~1 of \citealt{kor20}).
 It remains below the constant SFH model for $\tau>1$\,Gyr and overlaps with the source count uncertainty for $\tau < 6\,$Gyr, meaning that the single burst model will tend to over-estimate the mass compared to the true value.
 An example of posteriors on the free parameters of our inference problem ($\tau,\, D$ and $M_\star$) is shown in Fig.~\ref{fig:posteriors_test}.
 It demonstrates that counting the number of LISA sources in a satellite does not constrain the age (i.e. time science star formation) or distance (as we essentially recover the priors), but does provide a measurement of the stellar mass.
 Finally, if the SFH is uncertain, it is possible to marginalise over different scenarios.
 Marginalising over the three considered SFHs (with equal prior weights) for our test galaxy gives $M_\star^{\rm est} = 4.8_{-2.9}^{+9.6} \times 10^7\,$M$_\odot$.